VikasSoni1/Open_Source_Contributions/README.md

 Day 1: Kornia-- Differentiable functions for image processing so that they can be used in a neural network.

+Trends:
-Trends: A lot of startups are working on MLOps.
+1.A lot of startups are working on MLOps.
-LLMs are big thing now giving rise to large foundational models.
+2.LLMs are big thing now giving rise to large foundational models.
+3.Diffusion based image generation models are a trend.
+4. RL based methods.

+To Do:- One cotribution daily.